StanaAndrei/mxsimso/README.md

 # Setup for local development
 For the forked approach, please follow these steps:
-1. Go in the submodules links (simso-forked and simso-gui-forked), which will redirect you to the forked repositories.
+1. Click on the submodules links (simso-forked and simso-gui-forked), which will redirect you to the forked repositories.
 2. Make a clone for each repository locally.

 If you want to manually apply the changes made to the original SimSo, follow these steps: